RaptorRepack/WinRAR/README.md

 ## 📝 Read The Notes

-- WinRAR Project Folder Name  Is "WinRAR".
+- WinRAR Project Folder Name  Is WinRAR.

-- WinRAR All Data Found On RARLab Server.
+- WinRAR All Data Found On RARLab Servers.

 - If You Interested To My Repack Then Install This WinRAR.